jneug/typst-mantys/README.md

 ### Other requirements

 Mantys depends on some other packages.
-All but one are available from the Typst package repository and will get downloaded automatically.
+All are available from the Typst package repository and will get downloaded automatically.

 - [jneug/typst-codelst](https://github.com/jneug/typst-codelst)
 - [Pablo-Gonzalez-Calderon/showybox-package](https://github.com/Pablo-Gonzalez-Calderon/showybox-package)
 - [jneug/typst-tools4typst](https://github.com/jneug/typst-tools4typst)

-The only one currently waiting for approval is [jneug/typst-tools4typst](https://github.com/jneug/typst-tools4typst).
-Currently, the package ([v0.1.0](https://github.com/jneug/typst-tool4typst/releases/tag/v0.1.0)) needs to be downloaded and saved in the local repository.
-(See above for a description of the process.)

 ## Writing basics